AhmadFaraz-crypto/ERPnext-Installation-on-Mac/README.md

     brew services start mariadb

-NOTE: After setting the mariadb configuration if you still face this type of issue.

-    Creation of your site - site1.local failed because MariaDB is not properly configured to use the Barracuda storage engine.
-    Please add the settings below to MariaDB's my.cnf, restart MariaDB then run `bench new-site site1.local` again.

-then you have to go in mariadb shell and run these commands

-      SET collation_server = 'utf8mb4_unicode_ci';
-      brew services restart mariadb

 ### STEP 8 install Redis
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database,